- Author: Pride

 - Quickly move to your designated spot at the start of the fight — if you don’t, the tank will die to Meteor Slash

 - Immediately move to the designated spot if you get afflicted by Burn

 - Make sure you never get close to other players while afflicted by Burn, as you will spread it to all players within 2 yards

-- There’s a good chance that your raid will wipe if even just 1 person dies, so be careful, use defensive cooldowns & Master Healthstone when necessary to survive, particularly during Burn
+- Use defensive cooldowns & Master Healthstone when necessary to survive, particularly if you have Burn

 - Paladins, Mages, Rogues: You can remove Burn with Divine Shield, Ice Block & Cloak of Shadows